gokceneraslan/Dizimag/plugin.video.dizimag/README.rst

 What is Dizimag addon for XBMC?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-diozimag.com is a Turkish website for watching full episodes of both Turkish and English popular TV shows.
+`Dizimag <http://www.dizimag.com>`_ is a Turkish website for watching full episodes of both Turkish and English popular TV shows.
 This is a XBMC addon to watch TV shows presented in dizimag.com.

 Currently addon is only tested with XBMC 11.0 Eden in Fedora 17.